Discover the ins and outs of accounts payable and how accounting automation can help your business. Contact Spenmo today for a consultation.

-Whether you're a startup founder new to accounting work or a seasoned head of an accounting department, there's no running away from the tediousness of accounting.
+Whether you’re a startup founder new to accounting work or a seasoned head of an accounting department, there’s no running away from the tediousness of accounting.
 Ever wish all your company’s invoices just automatically approved themselves without your input?
-That’s part of what an accounting automation software make a reality.
+That’s part of what accounting automation software makes a reality.

 Accounting automation involves configuring workflows to automate manual, formulaic, and rules-based accounting tasks so that your accounting team does not have to spend time executing these manual processes on Microsoft excel.
 With these accounting processes automated, there’s no longer a need to manually key in rows and rows of data, or to manually manage accounts payable and accounts receivable.

 What are the implications for the accounting profession?
 Far from stealing jobs, accounting automation lightens the load of accounting professionals.
-Automation streamlines routine tasks where human judgement isn’t truly necessary so that accountants have more time for focusing on other business needs, working on making business decisions in strategic planning and analysis.
+Automation streamlines routine tasks where human judgment isn’t truly necessary so that accountants have more time for focusing on other business needs, and work on making business decisions in strategic planning and analysis.

 Robotic process automation (RPA) is one of the emerging workforce automation practices used for business process automation.
 Within accounting automation, RPA helps to automate low-value repetitive tasks such as manual data entry that are fixed in the steps required to execute them.